taylornelms15/cis581_Proj3A/Python/Mosaicing/README.txt

 Note, in terms of output, that any bits of canvas that aren't filled by image are filled with extensions of the image, rather than black bordering.
 This is a result of the use from RegularGridInterpolator, and is mostly intentional.

+Additionally, our image results are in the test_img folder